Strata Global

 • Standard Penetration Test: The standard penetration test, Also known as SPT, is exceptionally helpful in cohesionless soils.
 In this test, the bearing capacity is determined by measuring the resistance of the soil.

 • Cone Penetration Test: The cone penetration test (CPT) uses cone-tipped equipment to measure soil resistance, differing from SPT in methodology.
-The only difference between the two is that, unlike SPT, CPT uses cone-tipped equipment to impose weight on the soil.
+The primary difference is that the SPT is a dynamic test (driving a sampler with a hammer), while the CPT is a static test (pushing a cone at a constant rate).

 • Pressuremeter Test: This is also an in-situ test like the plate-bearing test.
 It measures the deformability and strength of the soil by blowing an inflatable cylindrical tube inside the borewell.
 The changes in pressure and volume are recorded, and bearing capacity is calculated.